 - UK citizen or passport holder (you can stay without a visa for up to six months)

-- Citizen of a country included in our visa waiver agreement (you can stay without a visa for up to three months)
+- Citizens of a country included in our visa waiver agreement (you can stay without a visa for up to three months)

 - See if your country is on the list here.